Yoast/wordpress-seo/readme.txt

 = 13.2 =
 Release Date: March 3rd, 2020

+In Yoast SEO 13.2, you’ll find a number of checks moved to the WordPress Site Health tool.
+Site Health was introduced in WordPress 5.2 as a way to help site owners and managers get a sense of how their site is doing, technically speaking.
+Find out more about these changes in [our 13.2 release post](https://yoa.st/release-13-2)!

 Enhancements:

 * Adds the capability to view Site Health to the SEO Manager role.